Gligits/5s-time-quantum-assembly-/README.md

     tache3 en cours d"execution....
     tache4 en cours d"execution....

-PS: TACHE1_5 et TACHE2_5 sont des modifications des deux programmes pour que chacun deux s'arrête après 5 min d'exécution
+PS: TACHE1_5 et TACHE2_5 are modifications of the two programs so that each of them stops after 5 minutes of execution.